UAA Committees

 Safety Committee

-The purpose of the UAA safety committee is to bring Utility Arborists and management together in a cooperative way to promote safety and health in our Industry.
-Our goal is to achieve the following:
+The purpose of the UAA Safety Committee is to bring members together in a cooperative way to promote safety and health in our industry.
+Areas of focus include:

-Sounding board.
-Our committee is a visible and approachable body for safety or health problems, concerns and suggestions as it relates to the Utility Line Clearance Industry.
+• Be visible and approachable for safety or health problems, concerns, and suggestions as it relates to the industry.

-Central coordination.
-With UAA Board direction, much of the coordination of safety messaging, promotion, and safety cultural developmental activities will be developed though this committee.
+• Be accountable to the UAA Board for the coordination of safety messaging, promotion, and safety cultural developmental activities.

 Environmental Stewardship Committee